A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 FNR_light(τ) = P(prediction < τ | malignant, light skin)

-WCUG = maxτ |FNR_dark(τ) − FNR_light(τ)|
+WCUG = max_τ |FNR_dark(τ) − FNR_light(τ)|

 Also computed:

-τ* = argmaxτ |FNR_dark(τ) − FNR_light(τ)|
+τ* = argmax_τ |FNR_dark(τ) − FNR_light(τ)|

 CI_WCUG = bootstrapped 95% confidence interval (n=1,000 iterations)

 The formal claim for WCUG is not mathematical novelty.
 The maximum of an absolute difference is not a new mathematical object.
 The claim is operational novelty: this is the first worst-case deployment stress-test metric designed for medical AI with explicit threshold-sweep interpretation.
 Prior work on worst-case fairness (Dwork et al. 2012, Hashimoto et al. 2018) focused on theoretical guarantees under distributionally robust optimization.
-DermEquity operationalizes this thinking into a clinical deployment diagnostic that produces actionable threshold guidance, not just theoretical bounds.
+DermEquity operationalizes this thinking into a clinical deployment diagnostic that produces actionable threshold guidance, not theoretical bounds.

 Once WCUG established that worst-case bias existed and was measurable, the next question was causative, or at least as close to causative as a non-interventional study can get: which specific training images were amplifying worst-case bias, and could removing them reduce it?

-The methodological foundation for this comes from Koh and Liang (2017), who introduced influence functions as a framework for tracing model predictions back to specific training examples.
+The methodological foundation comes from Koh and Liang (2017), who introduced influence functions as a framework for tracing model predictions back to specific training examples.
 The core idea is elegant: if you train a model on all N images, then retrain it leaving out image i, and measure how much the outcome of interest changes, you get a direct estimate of that image's influence on the outcome.
 In the context of fairness rather than accuracy, you can substitute WCUG as the outcome of interest, and the same framework produces influence scores for each image with respect to worst-case bias.

-Influence Score Definition
+Influence Score Definition:

 For each training image i:

-1. Train M_all on all 2,658 training images
+Train M_all on all 2,658 training images

-2. Compute WCUG_all = WCUG(M_all, DermEquity Benchmark)
+Compute WCUG_all = WCUG(M_all, DermEquity Benchmark)

-3. Train M_{−i} on all images except i
+Train M_{−i} on all images except i

-4. Compute WCUG_{−i} = WCUG(M_{−i}, DermEquity Benchmark)
+Compute WCUG_{−i} = WCUG(M_{−i}, DermEquity Benchmark)

 Influence_i = WCUG_all − WCUG_{−i}

-Thus, bias in medical AI is not merely a model architecture problem.
+Bias in medical AI is not merely a model architecture problem.
 It is a data curation problem.
 You can reduce worst-case diagnostic disparity by systematically identifying and removing the training images that most strongly amplify it.

 DermEquity, as a framework, answers the question of how to evaluate and improve medical AI fairness.
 DermiScope asks what it would look like to deploy that framework in a real-world context where the data scarcity problem originated.